mogunu/openshift-declaritive-pipeline-mysql/README.md

 ## what is this?
 An example declaritive jenkins pipeline script that launches a kubernetes pod in OpenShift, with 3 containers:
-- mysql-client
+- "mysql-client" = mysql:5.7
-- mysql-server
+- "mysql-server" = mariadb-102-rhel7:1
-- jnlp
+- jenkins/jnlp-slave:alpine (added to pod automatically)

 ## what does the pipeline do?
 - Creates a database called "testDB" in the "mysql-server" container, creates a table called "users" and loads some test data into the table.